Communication, Rhetoric and the Literary Arts (CRLA)

 Supplementary English Courses for 9th and 10th Grade

 These individualized courses are designed to boost English language learners' reading, writing, speaking, and listening skills.
 Placement is based on departmental recommendation.
+Students are assigned to these additional courses based on a department’s recommendation for enhancing their language proficiency.

 ENG 100: English Language and Composition I

-A supplement to the regular English course of study in 9th grade, this individualized course helps English language learners improve their reading and writing skills and learn the habits of mind and work to succeed in a rigorous academic environment.
+A supplement to the regular English course of study in 9th grade, this individualized course helps English language learners improve their reading and writing skills and hone the habits of mind and work to succeed in a rigorous academic environment.
 Students learn to read and understand texts, make logical inferences, develop new vocabulary, and practice rhetorical patterns they can use to better structure their writing.
 This course is valuable not only for helping students succeed in their English class but also for fostering academic success across all subjects.

 ENG 200: English Language and Composition II